bongiozzo/musica_mustdie/output/band_autumnblaze.md

 # Autumnblaze

-Дискография
+## Дискография

-"DammerElbenTragodie" 1999, Black Metal
+### "DammerElbenTragodie" 1999, Black Metal

+1. mo(u)rningdance
+2. flamedoves
+3. aonenturm
+4. those evenings we yearned
+5. dreaming moonspark fairylands
+6. dryadsong
+7. her golden robe in silence veiled
+8. garden of slumber
+9. the emerald widower
+10. heraldic

-"Bleak" 2000, Gothic
+### "Bleak" 2000, Gothic

+1. someone’s picture
+2. I shiver
+3. scared
+4. bleak
+5. so close yet so far
+6. bruderseele
+7. the wind and the broken girl
+8. thoughts by a weary man’s side
+9. …and we fall

-"Mute boy, sad girl" 2002, Gothic
+### "Mute boy, sad girl" 2002, Gothic

+1. mute boy sad girl
+2. it never felt like this before
+3. the nature of music
+4. can't save anyone
+5. kiss my fear away
+6. i am water
+7. cold
+8. a crow on my shoulder
+9. shells and butterflies

+Markus B. (vocals, all guitars, arrangements, lyrics) Schwadorf (drums, low frequencies, ProTools)

-"Words Are Not What They Seem" 2004, Gothic
+### "Words Are Not What They Seem" 2004, Gothic

+1. Where Is My Soul 05:12
+2. To The River 07:07
+3. Barefoot On Sunrays 05:36
+4. Message From Nowhere 04:43
+5. Heaven 05:06
+6. I'm Drifting 07:00
+7. Falling 04:10
+8. Slave 05:38
+9. Happy Faces 04:34
+10. Blue Star 09:59

+There is also a limited edition, with a bonus cd:
+1. Blue Trip
+2. Falling + Part of Laura’s Theme
+3. Sounds without words

-"Perdition Diaries" 2009, Metal
+### "Perdition Diaries" 2009, Metal

+1. Wir Sind Was Wir Sind 04:55
+2. Who Are You?
+04:02
+3. I Had To Burn This Fucking Kingdom 03:39
+4. Haughtiness and Puerile Dreams 04:42
+5. Brudermord 04:19
+6. Empty House 05:26
+7. Neugeburt 03:17
+8. Ways 04:46
+9. The Forge 03:45
+10. Saviour 03:11

+Lineup:
+Eldron
+Schwadorf
+Arisjel

 ## Отношения с другими группами